Abdul Haleem Chowdhury: Early life

 Chowdhury was born on 1 February 1928 in Elachipur, Shivalaya, Manikganj, Bengal Presidency, British India.
 He graduated from Faridpur Zilla School.
-He went on to Rajshahi College, finished his BA in economics from Rajshahi University.
+He went on to Rajshahi College and finished his BA in economics from Rajshahi University.
 He started his master's degree at Dhaka University.

 Career

 Chowdhury joined the Pakistan army in 1950 while still a student.
 In the army, he served as the Adjutant and Quarter Master in the 1st Punjab Regiment.
 He served as the aide-de-camp to the GOC of the 14th division.
-He was the commanding officer of University Officers' Training Corps Battalion in East Pakistan.
-In 1962, he retired from the Army over health reasons.
+He was the commanding officer of the University Officers' Training Corps Battalion in East Pakistan.
+In 1962, he retired from the army for health reasons.
 He joined the East Pakistan Industrial Development Corporation.
 He was placed in charge of setting up a sugar mill in Kushtia.

 In 1966, he joined the National Awami Party.
-In the 1970 Pakistani general election he stood as a nominee of the National Awami Party faction led by Muzaffar Ahmed (NAP (M)).
+In the 1970 Pakistani general election, he stood as a nominee of the National Awami Party faction led by Muzaffar Ahmed (NAP (M)).

 During the Bangladesh War in 1971, he helped set up the revolutionary committee of Manikganj.
 He was placed in charge of military operations in Dhaka Sadar and Gazipur.
 He established the Halim Bahini, a paramilitary force under his command, to fight in the war.
-After the Independence of Bangladesh, he stood again as a NAP (M) candidate in the 1973 Bangladeshi general election.
-He became the president of United People's Party.
+After the independence of Bangladesh, he stood again as a NAP (M) candidate in the 1973 Bangladeshi general election.
+He became the president of the United People's Party.
 In 1979, he was elected to Parliament from the Bangladesh Nationalist Party.
 He served in the cabinet of President Ziaur Rahman as the minister of Local Government, Rural Development and Cooperative.
 He later was in the cabinet of President Abdus Sattar as the minister of Food and Relief.
-He was a member of BNP's National executive committee.
+He was a member of the BNP's national executive committee.
 He joined General Hussain Muhammad Ershad's Jatiya party after it came to power.
 He was the minister of Agriculture and Food.